SAP-samples/teched2023-IN263/exercises/ex0/README.md

 > In this hand-on session, Based on the fill level of waste container/silo a new Purchase Order Requisition is created in SAP S/4HANA.
 >   -   Simulate a Waste Container device in Azure IoT Central which constantly generates events.
->   -   Set up a rule which identifies when waste container is close to filled and forwards the event to SAP IAdvanced Event Mesh uisng detinations in Azure I0T Central.
+>   -   Set up a rule which identifies when waste container is close to filled and forwards the event to SAP IAdvanced Event Mesh uisng detinations in Azure IoT Central.
 >   -   Advanced Event Mesh triggers the webhook to forward the event to Events-to-Business-Actions framework.
 >   -   Events-to-Business-Actions-Framework will first identify that a Purchase Requisition needs to be created in SAP S/4 HANA using Decision from SAP Build Process Automation and then creates a Purchase Requisition in SAP S/4 HANA system.
 Once purchase requisitionn is created, it also update the Waste Container device status on Azure IoT Central.